-Health Savings Accounts (HSAs) are another common acronym thrown out in the healthcare world.
-An HSA is a type of savings account that lets you set aside money on a pre-tax basis on qualified health expenditures.
+An Health Savings Account (HSA) is a common acronym used in the healthcare world but some people may not be aware of what it is or how it is used.
+It is a type of savings account that lets you set aside money on a pre-tax basis for qualified health costs.

 What You Need to Know

 To sign up for an HSA, you need to enroll in a high-deductible health plan.

 HSAs offer many benefits, such as tax-free earnings over time.
 But they may not be a good fit for anyone who has chronic disases and needs expensive treatments.

 You can pay for medical expenses with an HSA.
 Withdrawing for nonmedical purchases may be taxed or penalized, depending on when you take out the money.